Towards Interpretable Visual Decoding with Attention to Brain Representations: Results

 We evaluated our approach on 8 image quality metrics (Section \ref{metrics}), comparing it against prior single-subject decoding methods, including \textit{Cortex2Image} \citep{cortex2img_pmlr-v227-gu24a}, \cite{Takagi_2023_CVPR}, \textit{Brain Diffuser} \citep{ozcelik2023}, \textit{MindEye1} \citep{scotti2023reconstructing}, and \textit{DREAM} \citep{xia2024dream}.
 We further report results from recent multi-subject models, \textit{MindFormer} \citep{han2024mindformer} and \textit{MindBridge} \citep{wang2024mindbridge}, which were trained using single-subject datasets for fair comparison.
 Also, we established a baseline model for each subject by retrieving an image from 1.3 million ImageNet images \citep{deng2009imagenet} whose predicted neural activity from our encoder best correlates with the ground truth fMRI response, following the spirit of earlier feature-matching based decoding approaches inspired by \cite{kay08}.
 Examples of the baseline are shown in Appendix \ref{appendix_imagenet_baseline}.

 From Fig.~\ref{fig:metric_nsd_core} (a), we observe that \textit{NeuroAdapter} achieves competitive performance with, and in some cases surpasses, embedding-aligned approaches on high-level semantic metrics.
-This pattern suggests that our model, despite its simplicity, is particularly effective at capturing semantic content encoded in the fMRI signals without the use of an intermediate image representation (Fig. \ref{fig:decoded_img}, Appendix \ref{appendix_decoded_img_gallergy}).
+This pattern suggests that despite its simplicity, our model is particularly effective at capturing semantic content encoded in the fMRI signals without the use of an intermediate representation (Fig.~\ref{fig:decoded_img}, Appendix \ref{appendix_decoded_img_gallergy}).

-At the same time, our approach also captures low-level metrics reasonably well compared to the baseline retrieval method, although these improvements are more modest compared to those reported by other methods.
-To better understand the reason behind this, we compared our performance with \textit{Brain Diffuser} models using different embedding spaces.
-As evident in Fig.~\ref{fig:metric_nsd_core} (b), the better performance comes from the separate pathway that those models have for predicting low-level latent features and removing them as in the case of \textit{Brain-Diffuser w/o VDVAE} makes their performance comparable to ours on low level metrics.
+Additionally, our approach also captures low-level metrics reasonably well compared to the baseline retrieval method, although these improvements are more modest compared to those reported by other methods.
+To better understand it, we compared our performance with \textit{Brain Diffuser} models using different embedding spaces.
+As evident in Fig.~\ref{fig:metric_nsd_core} (b), the better performance comes from the separate model pathway for predicting low-level latent features and removing them, as in the case of \textit{Brain-Diffuser w/o VDVAE}, making their performance comparable to ours on low-level metrics.
 By design, we chose not to include such a pathway in \textit{NeuroAdapter} and instead have a more direct and interpretable link between brain activity and image reconstruction (see Section \ref{ibbi_results}).

-We further compare the correlation between the predicted brain activity from the decoded images and the original ground truth activity (Fig.~\ref{fig:pipeline_encoding} (b) in red).
-We also show the correlation between the predicted activity for the ground truth image and the corresponding measured fMRI response (Fig.~\ref{fig:pipeline_encoding} (b) in blue).
-This figure shows that the decoded images have visual properties that leads to fMRI activity that is very similar to the original image, further strengthening our decoding results.
+We further compare how well brain activity predicted from the decoded images matches the measured fMRI responses (Fig.~\ref{fig:pipeline_encoding} (b) in red).
+We also report the correlation between the predicted activity for the ground truth image and the corresponding measured fMRI responses (Fig.~\ref{fig:pipeline_encoding} (b) in blue).
+This figure shows that the decoded images have visual properties sufficient to elicit predicted neural activity similar to the activity evoked by original image, further strengthening our decoding results.